anassvoronn/notification/ReadMe.md

 3. **Start the application:**

-   Put your email username and password to file compose.yaml.
+   Put your email username, password, host and port to file compose.yaml.

    ```bash
    docker-compose up -d